-In the table below, please use the following definitions to report information about the size of classes and Class Sections: A class section is an organized course offered for credit, identified by discipline and number, meeting at a stated time or times in a classroom or similar setting, and not a subsection such as a Class Subsections: A class subsection includes any subsection of a course, such as laboratory, recitation, and discussion subsections that are supplementary in nature and are scheduled to meet separately from the lecture portion of the course.
+Class Subsections: A class subsection includes any subsection of a course, such as laboratory, recitation, and discussion subsections that are supplementary in nature and are scheduled to meet separately from the lecture portion of the course.
 Undergraduate subsections are defined as any subsections of courses in which degree-seeking undergraduate students enrolled for credit.
 As above, exclude noncredit classes and individual instruction such as dissertation or thesis research, music instruction, or one-to-one readings.
 Each class subsection should be counted only once and should not be duplicated because of cross-listings.

-Using the above definitions, please report for each of the following class-size intervals the number of class sections and class subsections offered in Fall 2012.
+Using the above definitions, please report for each of the following class-size intervals the number of class sections and class subsections offered in Fall 2013.
 For example, a lecture class with 800 students who met at another time in 40 separate labs with 20 students should be counted once in the "100+" column in the class section column and 40 times under the "20-29" column of the class subsections table.